 Branches

-Branches are extensions of a parent company incorporated outside Madeira, allowing foreign businesses to establish a local presence without forming a separate legal entity.
+Branches are extensions of the primary company incorporated outside Madeira, allowing foreign businesses to establish a local presence without forming a separate legal entity.
 The branch operates as part of the parent company, which retains liability for its operations.

 Establishing a branch is simpler and faster than incorporating a new entity, as it relies on the existing structure of the parent company and can benefit from the same tax incentives as local companies if they are registered under the IBC.